Utah Administrative Code

 (1) Brokers shall follow the same requirements that other producers follow as to importation, health approval of their facility and their source facilities and assuring that live sales are only made to those with valid CORs.

-(2) To qualify for health approval of their fish, brokers shall obtain health approval for all source facilities from which they broker fish.
+(2) To qualify for health approval of their aquatic animals, brokers shall obtain health approval for all source facilities from which they broker aquatic animals.

-(A) Live aquatic animals, except ornamental fish, unless the ornamental fish are determined a risk pursuant to R58-17-2(A)(24), may be acquired, purchased, sold or transferred only from sources which have been granted health approval by the Department pursuant to this section.
+(A) Live aquatic animals, except ornamental fish and marine aquatic animals as provided in R58-17-4(2), unless the ornamental fish are determined a risk pursuant to R58-17-2(A)(24), may be acquired, purchased, sold or transferred only from sources which have been granted health approval by the Department pursuant to this section.
 This applies to separate facilities owned by the same individual and to both in-state and out-of-state facilities.

 (2) The Department is responsible for granting health approval for the importation into or transportation through Utah of aquatic animals.